 - Only laptops, pencils, and note paper is allowed in the Reading Room

 As an extension of the Reading Room, some of our materials are available in digital formats.
 We encourage instructors to use our digital collections in their classrooms as a way to further the Center research experience.
-Our digital collections can be found here.
+Available digital collections can be in the “Find It” menu above.

 The Reading Room is equipped with 7 tables, approximately 36 chairs, various sizes of book cradles, a television, a DVD player, a VHS player, a cassette player, and a microform reader/printer machine.